kojiishi/east_asian_spacing/README.md

 ### Supported Fonts

+The [algorithm] is generic and is applicable to any fonts.
 Following fonts are tested on each release:
 * [Noto CJK]
 * Meiryo

-Several more fonts were tested during the development.
+but several more fonts were tested during the development.
-The [algorithm] is generic and is applicable to any fonts.
-The [chws_tool] package extends this package and covers fonts at [fonts.google.com].

-The [test HTML] is a handy tool to check the fonts you build.
+When adding the features to your fonts, the [test HTML] is a handy tool to check the fonts you build.
 If you encounter any problems with your fonts, please report to [issues].

+For fonts at [fonts.google.com], the [chws_tool] package extends this package and covers them.

-Please also see the [Advanced Topics] below if you want to customize the default behaviors of this package.
+Please also see the [Advanced Topics] below if you want to customize the default behaviors for your fonts.

 [chws_tool]: https://github.com/googlefonts/chws_tool
 [fonts.google.com]: https://fonts.google.com